 Related services such as Speech, Occupational Therapy and Physical Therapy are listed here as well.
 You may also check if the student will receive transportation as a related service under this section.

-Regular Education Participation
+General Education Participation

 This section will ask if the student will participate 100% of the time in general education.
-Since the child has an IEP and needs supplemental supports due to their disability, usually “no” is checked and their percentage of time spent in special ed vs. regular ed is calculated here.
+Since the child has an IEP and needs supplemental supports due to their disability, usually “no” is checked and their percentage of time spent in special ed vs. general ed is calculated here.

 Placement Considerations